 For years, the chaplains of Genesis Health System have helped patients, families and caregivers through the joys and sorrows that accompany hospital life.

-Soon, that journey alongside patients will expand with the launch of the Quad City area’s first hospital chaplain residency program.
-The Genesis Clinical Pastoral Education Residency Program will give full-time, yearlong training to six residents, beginning Aug.
-25.
+Now that journey alongside patients has expanded with the Quad City area’s first hospital chaplain residency program.
+The Genesis Clinical Pastoral Education (CPE) Residency Program has been giving full-time, year-long training to six residents, since August 25, 2014.